Dash-Kit/dash-kit-core/README.md

 }
 ```

- then we will make approximately the next action:
+ Then we will make approximately the next action:
 ```Dart
 class LoginAction extends BaseAction {
   LoginAction({